thiagoadsix/chat-system/README.md

 To start the API server locally without Docker, follow these steps:
 ```
-Remember, you will need to have a DynamoDB and RabbitMQ running, and of course, you will need to create the DynamoDB table, follow these steps:
+Remember, you will need to have a DynamoDB and RabbitMQ running.
 ```

 1. Build the TypeScript code: